Tifa Lockhart: Other appearances

 Outside of the Compilation of Final Fantasy VII, Tifa is an unlockable character and optional boss in the fighting game Ehrgeiz.
 She is a playable character in the party video game Itadaki Street.
 In Kingdom Hearts II, she appears in her Advent Children attire, searching for Cloud and later fighting various Heartless.
 She was originally planned to appear in the Final Mix version of the original Kingdom Hearts, but due to time constraints the staff members chose to incorporate Sephiroth instead.
 Whereas in the game, Cloud goes missing after a battle with Sephiroth, in the manga adaptation, Tifa finds him in Hollow Bastion.
 In 2015, she was added to the mobile game Final Fantasy Record Keeper as a playable character.

 Tifa is one of the playable characters in the fighting game Dissidia 012 Final Fantasy, which features characters from various Final Fantasy games.
 She initially wears her original outfit, but the player has access to her Advent Children outfit and a third outfit based on her appearance in the Nibelheim flashback.
 The first print run of the game features another form based on artwork by Yoshitaka Amano.
 In LittleBigPlanet 2, Tifa appears as a downloadable character model, and as a Mii costume and Spirit in Super Smash Bros.
 Ultimate.
+Tifa is set to appear as a playable character in Street Fighter 6 as part of the game's fourth season pass.